MeshDigital/ORBIT/DOCS/RESILIENCE.md

     *   User notified via "Warning" toast.

 This ensures that a single corrupted file or edge case cannot prevent the application from launching or operating normally.

+### Manual Retry Mechanism
+If a file is dead-lettered but the user fixes the issue (e.g., clears disk space), they can trigger a manual retry.
+The system calls `ResetFailureCountAsync`, setting failures to 0 and returning the checkpoint to the active queue.